khalid-hussain/shaheen/chap16.md

 "Muslims!
-Four hundred years ago when the Christians took advantage of our internal anarchy and captured most of the areas of our Sultanate, then, destiny sent Yousuf Bin Tashfeen to our aid who got rid of such an enemy for the Muslims that had a tight noose around us for a long time and today when the hypocrites amongst us had opened the doors of our homes for the enemy, when a group of hypocrites had made us wear the shackles of Ferdinand's
+Four hundred years ago when the Christians took advantage of our internal anarchy and captured most of the areas of our Sultanate, then, destiny sent Yousuf bin Tashfeen to our aid who got rid of such an enemy for the Muslims that had a tight noose around us for a long time and today when the hypocrites amongst us had opened the doors of our homes for the enemy, when a group of hypocrites had made us wear the shackles of Ferdinand's